phoenix-apps/Phnx/README.md

 * All other projects use `.NET Standard`

 ## Help & Documentation
-A wiki for this project is maintained on GitHub, in the Wiki tab.
-This can be found [here](https://github.com/phoenix-apps/Phnx/wiki).
-This wiki is updated with each release.
+Documentation is available, hosted by GitHub Pages [here](https://phoenix-apps.github.io/phnx-wiki).
+This documentation is updated with each release.

 ## Contributing
 We welcome contributions.
 Please submit a pull request with your changes, and follow the [Documentation Language Specification](https://github.com/phoenix-apps/Phnx/blob/master/Styles%20and%20Standards/Documentation%20Language%20Specification.md) when updating software documentation for your changes (where necessary).